graffiti-garden/graffiti-js/README.md

 gs.logIn()
 gs.logOut()
 if (gs.loggedIn) {
-  ...
+  // ...
 }

-// When you are logged in you reference your user ID console.log(gs.myID)
+// When you are logged in you can reference your user ID console.log(gs.myID)

 // And when you are logged in you can